pstch/django-crucrudile/docs/tests.rst

 .. contents::

+This package uses unit tests and doc tests.

+.. warning:: Documentation tests use an identation size of 2

 .. note:: If you are using a virtual environment, it should be activated before running the following code blocks.

 - `Online tests <https://travis-ci.org/pstch/django-crucrudile/builds>`_ (Travis-CI)